-You graduated last year from the Sciences Po School of Public Affairs, and you are also a parent.
+You graduated in 2018 from the Sciences Po School of Public Affairs, and you are also a parent.
 Did it feel like an even greater achievement to have combined the two?

 I think I am a graduate like any other and I do not feel more special.
 It is true that studying and having children can be challenging at times, but everyone has his or her own special circumstances that can complicate and/or enrich being a student.

 What was the greatest challenge about being a parent and student?
 Were there some pleasant surprises?
 Were you supported by your peers?

 The main challenge was probably juggling family obligations with three small children and a full-time master’s programme with all the constraints it can have (essays to write, group assignments to coordinate, exams to prepare).
 I found it was not so different than being a working mother, but with the added difficulty of often having to study after the children’s bedtime or during weekends.
 Once I had found the right balance between my personal and student life, it became much easier.